 Whether you're trying to develop your personal career or forge new business relationships, making offline, personal connections has become even more critical as online social networking becomes the norm.

 “Networking” is a buzzword that many of us have a serious love/hate relationship with.
 Sure -- we all want to expand our network by meeting new people in our industry, but actually meeting them can feel like a middle school dance all over again ... a painfully, painfully awkward middle school dance.

 The web has given us ways to navigate around uncomfortable networking.
 According to Performics' 2012 Life on Demand Survey, 40% of people feel more comfortable engaging with people online than in person.
 While reaching out to new people may be much less intimidating when we’re sitting behind a screen, face-to-face networking is an extremely valuable skill to hone if you want to build strong relationships with potential investors, managers, employees, partners, mentors, and clients.

 Next time you're going to an event, ask yourself: “Who do I want to meet, and why?”
 Certain event registration platforms like Eventbrite show the event's attendee list on the registration page.
 If a guest list like this is available, take a moment to scan it.
 See a person or company on the list you’ve been hoping to connect with?
-Look up the guest's LinkedIn profile to learn a little bit more about them so you can seek them out at the event.
+Great -- now look up the guest's LinkedIn profile to learn a little bit more about them so you can seek them out at the event.